flyspray/flyspray.github.io/_devel/contribute.md

 If you know PHP, you are welcome to modify Flyspray to suit your needs.
 If you want to share your modifications, please fork the [Flyspray Github repo](/manual/pull_request) and issue a pull request.
 Be prepared to discuss your patch when we ask you about it.
 When designing your PHP code, follow the **[current coding style](/manual/code_style)**.

-We realise that a lot of Flyspray's code isn't this clean or meet our own coding syle, but we are working to remove the spaghetti code a bit at a time.

 And make sure to add yourself to [Development Team](/devel/team/)!

 #### Write documentation